 Rua do Cunha

 The Venetian Macao is every tourist’s gateway to the Old Taipa Village.
-We exited from the Venetian Lobby and headed towards the direction of the Galaxy, where a travelator connects casino visitors to the Old Taipa Village.
-Be prepared to do a lot of walking to and fro the aptly named “food street,” although I don’t think tourists would mind.
+We exited from the Venetian Lobby and walked towards the Galaxy, where a travelator connects casino visitors to the Old Taipa Village.
+From there, we just followed where most tourists were going and ended up in Rua Do Cunha, also known as “food street.”

-Our first stop was a souvenir shop, as we had not bought any trinkets yet for friends and relatives.
+Our first stop at Rua do Cunha was a souvenir shop.
 My mother and I got the usual keychains, shirts and postcards from the shop.
 I also took home Buddha paperweights from the shop.

 Pastelaria Koi Kei (Koi Kei Bakery)